mvolkmann/blog/src/astro.md

 learn about Astro support for pagination.

-using the content directory with markdown files, provides a type safe, markdown API. it uses Zod for schema of validation. what is the reasonable number of markdown documents to have in a collection weir if you need more than you should use a database?
+what is the reasonable number of markdown documents to have in a collection weir if you need more than you should use a database?

 learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode.